-The blond clapped enthusiastically at the sight of his friend in the costume.
-In his excitement he flew into Kei’s arm’s from where he was standing, causing the pair the fall backwards into the chair.
+Akio clapped enthusiastically at the sight of his friend in the costume.
+In his excitement he flew into Kei’s arm’s from where he was standing, causing the pair to fall backwards into the chair.
 “Oh my god!” he squealed.
 “It looks incredible on you, Kei!”

 Kei laughed at Akio’s response, a little winded from the sudden tackle.
 “Relax, you’re being extra.”

 “Okay, okay, okay,” Akio repeated excitedly, getting off of Kei again to admire the leotard.
 “Stand up!
 Stand up!”